-I went to the Central School of Art and Design in the late 60s but subsequently followed an alternative career path as an information professional, returning to art full time in 2008.
+I went to the Central School of Art and Design in the late 60s but subsequently followed an alternative career path, returning to art full time in 2008.
 In the last few years my work has appeared in various exhibitions at the Mall and Bankside galleries, including the Discerning Eye, the Sunday Times Watercolour Competition and the annual exhibitions of the New English Art Club, the Royal Society of British Artists, the Royal Institute of Painters in Water Colours and the Royal Watercolour Society, as well as the Chichester Open.

 In 2014 The Stade, Hastings became the first painting to receive the new John Purcell Prize at the annual exhibition of the Royal Institute of Painters in Water Colours.